kratun/GreenVsRed/README.md

 ```

 ## How to run
-Find and loaded the file GreenVsRed.sln from the directory where you downloaded it.</br>
+Find and load GreenVsRed.sln file from the directory where you downloaded it.</br>
 When the project is loaded press F5 button (if you use Visual Studio v 16.6.5) from the keyboard or check how to start Console App .Net Core 3.1 with program that you use.</br>

 ## Game Description